 In this article we are going to describe the integration between Xray test management plugin for JIRA and Robot test automation framework utilizing Jenkins.
-We will elaiborate the configurations that need to be done, so results from automated execution of tests implemented in Robot framework can be transferred back to Xray/JIRA where tests are documented.
+To help you as an integration developer, we will elaborate the configurations that need to be done, so results from automated execution of tests implemented in Robot framework can be transferred back to Xray/JIRA where tests are documented.
 All this processes can be implemented with Jenkins job and accomplished without any manual intervention.

 Robot framework is a well-known test automation framework based on keyword-driven paradigm.
 The framework has a rich ecosystem around it consisting of various generic test libraries and tools.
 For more details on Robot framework, please refer to its official website: http://robotframework.org/.

 Jenkins is the most popular open-source Continuous Integration (CI) server which provides hundreds of plugins that enable integration with many different systems and/or frameworks, including Xray and Robot framework.

 This article is organized in three main sections: the first organization of test cases in Xray on a sample projects will be presented, then the necessary Jenkins configuration that provides execution of the Robot tests will be explained and finally the three different methods for importing results of Robot automated tests back in Xray/JIRA will be elaborated.

 Let’s assume that the system under test is the e-commerce site http://automationpractice.com and in Sprint 1 there are 5 user stories.